dadrian/dadrian.io/content/blog/posts/startup-math.md

 [liq-prefs]: https://www.investopedia.com/terms/l/liquidation-preference.asp
 [penny-warrant]: https://www.cooleygo.com/what-you-should-know-about-warrants/

+[^1]: This is meant to be a rough explanation for employees, or anyone who is not a founder and not an angel investor.
+Don't read this, then immediately start trying to price deals on AngelList.
+This is also _not_ investment advice.
-[^1]: This is heavily caveated.
+[^2]: This is heavily caveated.
 Everything can change deal to deal, but the current conventional wisdown is 20-30% dilution for Series A, including Seed, and 10-20% for each round after that.
-[^2]: There might also be a _pre-seed_ or _angel_ round, which is when a company loosely raises some money, usually from individual angel investors.
+[^3]: There might also be a _pre-seed_ or _angel_ round, which is when a company loosely raises some money, usually from individual angel investors.
-[^3]: Snowflake IPO'd after raising a Series G.
+[^4]: Snowflake IPO'd after raising a Series G.